Menu

 Ruadhán, whose name means ‘red-haired man’, is said to have been the son of Fergus Bearn, son of Dera Dubh, of the race of the kings of Munster.
 He was educated and ordained in Clonard, Co.
 Westmeath, by St. Finian and was known as one of the Twelve Apostles of Ireland.

-After this, according to the Bethada Náem nÉrenn, Ruadan went to Muscraighe settling in Ara mac ua Neitt.
+After this, according to the Bethada Náem nÉrenn, he went to Muscraighe settling in Ara mac ua Neitt.
 Ruadhán then moved and founded the monastery of Lorrha (or Lothra) in north Tipperary, fourteen kilometres west of Birr, Co Offaly.
 He is said to have replaced St. Brendan (the navigator) who moved to Clonfert.

 Lorrha is a good example of an early monastic site that was taken over by the Normans in the 12th century and subsequently developed into an Anglo-Irish borough.
 There are a number of ruins in the village of the Celtic foundation and of later Augustinian and Dominican foundations.
 Today both the Catholic and Church of Ireland churches in Lorrha, in the diocese of Killaloe, are dedicated to St Ruadhán.